leslie-martinez15/my-project-2/content/Menu/pozole.md

   - id: 2
 class: side-by-side
 ---

+---

+Made for family and special occasions

+A bowl filled with hominy and pig broth with dice green chile and radish sprinkled with cabbage on top

+---

 You knew something was happening when this big old pot was whipped out.
-It had to be something like Christmas, perhaps a first communion that prompted the reason to make pozole.
-With the hot humid weather of Acapulco, eating something hot helps cool down your body.
+It had to be something like Christmas or perhaps a first communion that prompted the reason to make pozole.

 {{< q-figure id="pinkpot" >}}